emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 ### Animal Friendship
 Beasts, Nature, Spell\
 2 actions\
 This spell lets you convince a beast that you mean it no harm.
 Choose a beast that you can see within 12m of you.
 It must see and hear you.
 If the beast’s Intelligence is 4 or higher, the spell fails.
-Otherwise, the beast must succeed on a Wisdom saving throw or be charmed by you for the spell’s duration.
+Otherwise, the beast must succeed on a Wisdom saving throw or be charmed by you for 1 minute.
 If you or one of your companions harms the target, the spell ends.

 ### Animal Messenger
 Beasts, Nature, Spell\